kounkou/kounkou.github.io/_posts/2019-06-29-a-financial-advisor.md

 - Bank B

-If we were to run an algorithm, one of the best paths throught the graph B would yield the following result :
+If we were to run an algorithm, one of the best paths through the graph B would yield the following result :

 ```bash
 0 ->  2                    7000.00